PoisonIsBestType/BlackLotus/README.md

 The main colors are reminescent from the lotus flower itself:
 - reddish-purplish dark gray tones for background
--  yellowish-greenish white tones for the foreground
+-  yellowish-greenish dim white tones for foreground
--  dim and bright blue and purple as accent
+-  dim and bright blue and purple options for accent color

 All colors were picked from the artwork directly.
 With just a few exceptions, to build a cohesive palette.